scratcharchive/spikeforest-docs/docs/index.md

 # Welcome!

-## Miscellaneous documentation for projects developed by Jeremy Magland
+## Miscellaneous documentation for projects related to spikeforest

 ## Active projects